8go/matrix-commander/README.md

 $ matrix-commander.py --display-name "Alex"
 $ # skip SSL certificate verification for a homeserver without SSL
 $ matrix-commander.py --no-ssl -m "also working without Let's Encrypt SSL"
+$ # use your own SSL certificate for a homeserver with SSL and local certs
+$ matrix-commander.py --ssl-certificate mycert.crt -m "using my own cert"
 $ # download and decrypt media files like images, audio, PDF, etc.
 $ # and store downloaded files in directory "mymedia"
 $ matrix-commander.py --listen forever --listen-self --download-media mymedia